cathysnider/cathysnider.github.io/behat.md

    cd to {sauce-labs-proxy-folder} and run `bin/sc -u USER-NAME -k ACCESS-KEY` (Get this from a team member)<br />

 1. **Stop and Start Lando** <br />
-   If you forgot to stop Lando last night, you'll want to do so now.
+   If you forgot to Cntl-C the server last night, you'll have to force it to quit by stopping and starting Lando.
 Otherwise the next command may have trouble. <br />
    `lando stop` <br />
    `lando start`